Welcome to Soo Film Festival 2022!

-This year's festivities take place September 16-20, 2020 in downtown Sault Ste.
-Marie, Michigan, at the historic Soo Theatre and Bayliss Public Library, a Superior District Library.
+This year we'll be in downtown Sault Ste.
+Marie, Michigan September 15-19, at the historic Soo Theatre and Bayliss Public Library, a Superior District Library.
 Due to the ongoing health crisis festival dates and venues are subject to change.

 Show us your movie!

-Audience Awards: Best in Category (depending on submissions)
+Audience Awards: Best in Category laurels (depending on submissions)

 IMPORTANT DATES (2022)